-- 6.1 Installation shall comply with the approved construction documents, the manufacturer installation instructions, this TER and the applicable building code. - 6.2 In the event of a conflict between the manufacturer installation instructions and this TER, the more restrictive shall govern. - 6.3 Lead holes are not required but may be used where lumber is prone to splitting. - 6.4 Big Timber screws shall be installed with the appropriate rotating powered driver.
-Do not overdrive. - 6.5 Install Big Timber screws so that the threads fully engage the band joist material and the fastener tip extends beyond the back face of the band joist material when fully seated against the installed ledger.

-- 6.6 For deck ledger connections, stagger the Big Timber screws from the top to the bottom along the length of the ledger while maintaining the required edge and end distances. - 6.6.1 Figure 5 provides a deck ledger installation detail, including minimum required spacing, end and edge distances. - 6.7 For applications outside the scope of this TER, an engineered design is required.
+- 6.1 Installation shall comply with the approved construction documents, the manufacturer installation instructions, this TER and the applicable building code. - 6.2 In the event of a conflict between the manufacturer installation instructions and this TER, the more restrictive shall govern. - 6.3 Lead holes are not required. - 6.4 Screws shall be installed with a low-speed (450 rpm) drill and manufacturer-supplied bits. - 6.5 Screws shall not be struck with a hammer during installation. - 6.6 Install 5/16" GripRite Structural Screws such that the threads fully engage the band joist material and the fastener tip extends beyond the back face of the band joist material when fully seated against the installed ledger.
+Do not overdrive fasteners. - 6.7 For deck ledger connections, stagger the 5/16" GripRite Structural Screws from the top to the bottom of the ledger along its length while maintaining the required edge and end distances. - 6.7.1 Figure 2 and Figure 3 provide a deck ledger installation detail, including minimum required spacing, end, and edge distances. - 6.8 For ledger to stud connections, fasteners shall be centered in the stud and spaced as shown in Figure 4 through Figure 12. - 6.8.1 The stud minimum end distance is 63/4" when loaded toward the end and 4" when loaded away from the end. - 6.8.2 The fasteners shall be installed with a minimum 41/4" end distance on the ledger.